A2rae/Gaydocnerverse-RPG-AU/characters/toast.md

 heals a party member 60 hp

 **???** `Learnable` `1 Ally` `kB:20`
-regen 10 hp each turn for an ally, skill ends in 8 turns. locks healing to the ally when this skill is in use
+regen 10 hp each turn for an ally, skill ends in 8 turns.
+Apply Locked In to the ally when this skill is in use (no outside healing, only by this skill)
 $\qquad$ Unlocked after LV ?

-**SELF CARE ☆☆** `Upgrade`
+**SELF ABANDON ☆☆** `Upgrade`
 clears a random bad status condition and heal 30 HP
 $\qquad$ Unlocked after LV ?